Integrating Advanced Technologies for a Modern School of Medicine

 - Eventually the homeowners (students) move in and make the house that we have built their home.

-- Our move in date is the summer of 2019.
-If not before, we hope to see you at the housewarming party!
+- We’ll be announcing a move in date soon.
+We hope to see you at the housewarming party!